enormandeau/go_enrichment/README.md

 ```

 ### goatools

-`goatools` is a python module which depends on a certain number of other python
+`goatools` is a python module.
+It depends on a certain number of other python
 modules.
 In order to make the installation easier, we will be using the
 `anaconda` python data analysis platform. `anaconda` will make it easy to
 install most of the module dependencies and does not require administrator